technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 03/Lab03.md

     ![](./media/image18d.png)

-20. Click the file name field on the top left (as shown in the screenshto) and rename the file as
+20. Click the file name field on the top left (as shown in the screenshot) and rename the file as
     +++Contoso CipherGuard project plan.docx+++ in your **OneDrive**.
 You'll use this file in the next exercise.